 Take a walk with your kids on the Bournedale Hills Trail, which begins at Herring Run Recreation Area.
 This easy, pine tree-lined nature trail travels through the woods along the canal for 1.4 miles to Bourne Scenic Park.
 The trail also features a 0.8-mile interpretive loop with information about the canal’s history and natural features.

-Herring Run Recreation Area is an access point to the Cape Cod Canal Bikeway, a paved service road that runs for 7 miles on the north side of the canal.
+Herring Run Recreation Area is also an access point to the Cape Cod Canal Bikeway, a paved service road that runs for 7 miles on the north side of the canal.
 This wide, flat trail is perfect for all ages to bike, walk, and run along the canal’s northern shore.
 Head west, and you’ll reach Buzzards Bay Recreation Area at the foot of the railroad bridge.
 Go east, and you’ll soon reach Scusset Beach on Cape Cod Bay.

 Habitats & Wildlife